 To talk to your donors and ask for donations is the most challenging step in your nonprofit fundraising cycle.
-You don’t necessarily need a professional course, a huge budget to allocate for hiring fundraising experts or even prior experience of asking a donation.
+You don’t necessarily need a professional course on donor communications, a huge budget to allocate for hiring fundraising experts or even prior experience of asking a donation.
 However, you need proper planning and a strong will to make it through.

 A plan?
 Sounds like a task in itself?
 That’s why we are here.
 This step-by-step guide will help you with your ask and turn your next prospect into a donor.